Hesy-Ra: Titles

-The most debated title amongst Hesy-Ra's many rather unique titles is Wer-ibeḥ-senjw, which can be translated in many ways: ibeh can be translated as either "dentition" or "ivory", and Senjw as "arrows", "cutters" and/or "physicians"; thus, the full title Wer-ibeḥ-senjw can either be translated as "Great one of the ivory cutters" or as "Great one of the dentists".
+The most debated title amongst Hesire's many rather unique titles is Wer-ibeḥ-senjw, which can be translated in many ways: ibeh can be translated as either "dentition" or "ivory", and Senjw as "arrows", "cutters" and/or "physicians"; thus, the full title Wer-ibeḥ-senjw can either be translated as "Great one of the ivory cutters" or as "Great one of the dentists".
 If the former translation is correct, Hesy-Ra was a professional ivory-cutter and artist - a profession that was fairly common and already attested in early dynastic inscriptions.
-If the latter translation is correct, Hesy-Ra would be the very first person in Egyptian history to be officially entitled as an occupational dentist.
+If the latter translation is correct, Hesy-Ra would be the first person in Egyptian history to be officially entitled as an occupational dentist.

-Hesy-Ra also draws interest because of the richly decorated cedar wood panels and the colorful wall paintings discovered inside and outside his tomb.
+Hesire also draws interest because of the richly decorated cedar wood panels and the colorful wall paintings discovered inside and outside his tomb.

 On the richly decorated cedar wood panels, Hesy-Ra is depicted in different stages of his life: close to the entrance he is shown as a young man at the start of his career; going deeper inside the tomb, as a middle-aged man at the heyday of his career; and finally, in the remembrance chapel itself, as an old man, sitting on an offering table and being stuffed in a tight gown.
 The artist of the panels even accentuated the visible aspects of age: Hesy-Ra's face changes from pretty smooth to wrinkled and saggy.

 The wall paintings discovered inside and outside his tomb are in black, white, yellow, green and red.
 The figures include rhomboids, stripes and a green-yellowish reed mat imitation.
 The paintings were in such a good state when found, that the excavators decided to fill the painted corridors with high quality rubble in attempt to preserve the colors.
 Close-by reliefs reportedly depict daily utensils and even game accessories, such as Mehen game boards and a Senet play set.

 Possible contemporary office partners included Netjeraperef, Akhetaa, Khabawsokar, Pehernefer and Metjen, who were also holding office under Huni and Sneferu.
 All their tomb inscriptions reveal that the time of both kings must have been a very prosperous one, as both economy and office administration flourished.

 Tomb

-Hesy-Ra's tomb, mastaba S-2405, is situated in Saqqara; it was discovered in 1861 by French archaeologists Auguste Mariette and Jacques de Morgan.
+Hesire's tomb, mastaba S-2405, is situated in Saqqara; it was discovered in 1861 by French archaeologists Auguste Mariette and Jacques de Morgan.
 Excavations started in 1910 and ended in 1912, organized and performed by British archaeologist James Edward Quibell.
-Hesy-Ra's tomb is squeezed in between dozens of others, approximately 260 m north-east of king Djoser's pyramid complex.
+Hesire's tomb is squeezed in between dozens of others, approximately 260 m north-east of king Djoser's pyramid complex.
 In its original state, the mastaba was 43 m long, 22 m wide and 5 m high.
 It was made of hardened mud bricks.
 Inner and outer walls were once completely and smoothly covered with white limestone.
 The inner room structure consisted of a long, niched corridor and several rooms and chapels.